sreejithag/secureChat/README.md

 # mychat

-# An end to end encrypted realtime chat application using socket io and Angular
+# An end to end encrypted realtime chat application using nodejs, Angular and socketio